French Resistance: 1942: The struggle intensifies

 By 1942, the Paris Kommandantur was receiving an average of 1,500 poison pen letters from corbeaux wishing to settle scores, which kept the occupation authorities informed about what was happening in France.
-One of these corbeaux, a Frenchwoman displaying the typically self-interested motives of her ilk, read:
+One of these corbeaux, a Frenchwoman, wrote:

 Since you are taking care of the Jews, and if your campaign is not just a vain word, then have a look at the kind of life led by the girl M.A, formerly a dancer, now living at 41 Boulevard de Strasbourg, not wearing a star.
 This creature, for whom being Jewish is not enough, debauches the husbands of proper Frenchwomen, and you may well have an idea what she is living off.
 Defend women against Jewishness—that will be your best publicity, and you will return a French husband to his wife.

 In the spring of 1942, a committee consisting of SS Hauptsturmführer Theodor Dannecker, the Commissioner for Jewish Affairs Louis Darquier de Pellepoix, and general secretary of the police René Bousquet began planning a grande rafle (great round-up) of Jews to deport to the death camps.
 On the morning of 16 July 1942, the grande rafle began with 9,000 French policemen rounding up the Jews of Paris, leading to some 12,762 Jewish men, women and children being arrested and brought to the Val d'Hiv sports stadium, from where they were sent to the Drancy camp and finally Auschwitz.
 The grand rafle was a Franco-German operation; the overwhelming majority of those who arrested the Jews were French policemen.
 Some 100 Jews warned by friends in the police killed themselves, while 24 Jews were killed resisting arrest.
 One Jewish Frenchwoman, Madame Rado, who was arrested with her four children, noted about the watching bystanders: "Their expressions were empty, apparently indifferent."
 When taken with the other Jews to the Place Voltaire, one woman was heard to shout "Well done!
 Well done!" while the man standing to her warned her "After them, it'll be us.
 Poor people!".
 Rado survived Auschwitz, but her four children were killed in the gas chambers.